We are now gonna shift gears a little bit,

 or a maternal chromatid one, or a paternal chromatid one.

 Essentially, we're going to have four cells result from the process of meiosis instead of two.

 And this is gonna create a haploid cell of 23 chromosomes

 that can then combine with another haploid cell to create a new individual.

 Initially, meiosis is very much the same process as mitosis.

-However, chromosome 5 will line up right next to other chromosome 5
+However, chromosome five will line up right next to the other chromosome five,

 and chromosome 18 right next to the other chromosome 18.